top of page

 Fees

-Initial Intake Evaluation Session (60 minutes): $250
+Initial Intake Evaluation Session (60 minutes): $250 ($270 starting January 1, 2025)

-Follow-up Therapy Session (45 minutes): $175
+Follow-up Therapy Session (45 minutes): $175 ($190 starting January 1, 2025)

-Consultation Sessions (45 minutes): $175
+Consultation Services (45 minutes): $175 ($190 starting January 1, 2025)

 Although I don't accept insurance as payment, I can provide a Superbill that may allow you to be reimbursed from your insurance company if you have out-of-network benefits.